 - Kindness is key.
 At mySkillConnect we welcome talent from all experience levels.
 This means that not everyone will have the knowledge and expertise of seasoned members.
 We ask that any feedback is given constructively – what is obvious to you, may not be to others.

 Who uses mySkillConnect?

 - You can list opportunities for drycleaner, ushers, models, musicians, dancers, hair and make up artists, stylists, photographers, reality TV participants and more.

 - We allow jobs for total beginners, right through to jobs needing professional talent.
 These include feature films, short films, modelling jobs, corporate videos, stills shoots, callouts from agents scouting new talent to represent, Events, theatre and more.

 - Jobs come from a huge range of professionals, with a huge range of budgets.
-This includes projects from student filmmakers, freelance photographers, advertising agencies, award winning production companies and professional Casting Directors.
+This includes projects from student filmmakers, freelance photographers, advertising agencies, award winning production companies, wedding coverage and professional Casting Directors.

 What kind of work can I post on mySkillConnect?